Updated: Oct 18, 2022

-I've always had plenty of little slips everywhere that give feedback from students about themselves (progress, feelings about the work) and my own teaching style.
+I've always had plenty of little slips everywhere that give feedback from students about themselves (progress, peer assessment, feelings about the work) and my own teaching style.
 But until recently I have to admit I never really used it that well to reflect on my teaching or next steps for students.
 Why?
 Because...

 I didn't have a method to collate or graph it all so that it gave me a clear picture of what the information showed.